pllab/cs162-tutorials/1-hello-scala-world.md

     println("Hello World!")
 }
 ```
 Let's go through this code line by line: the first line declares that the contents of the `Main.scala` file are part of the `cs162.tutorials.helloworld` package. `object Main` declares that an object exists (just a singleton object called main), and then within this object we have a method called `main`.
-This is the equivalent to the `main` function from C or Java.
+This is the equivalent to the `main` function from C or Java, which acts as an entrypoint when running the program.

 Let's take a closer look at the type of this method: `def main(args: Array[String]): Unit` means that it takes a single argument of type `Array[String]` (read "array of strings") called `args`, and returns a `Unit` value.
 For now, you can imagine `Unit` as `void` from C or Java.
 We will come back to explain the difference in a [later tutorial](#).
-As in those other languages, the main entrypoint of the program _must_ have this exact type for the program to work.
+As in those other languages, the main entrypoint of the program _must_ have this exact type for the program to execute.
 SBT will recognize the entrypoint method by name and type alone.

 Being a functional language, every function and method is defined by what it does, and is equal to that process.
 That's why we can write that the `main` method is _equal_ to a call to `println("Hello World!")`: it does exactly that and nothing else.